ahmadmoharram/Organizational-Structure-Setup/README.md

 ## ⚙️ Tools & Platform
 - **Microsoft Dynamics 365** – Used to create and configure the organizational structure and organizational chart
-- **Docs, PDF** – Used for documentation and presentation of the final setup with screenshots and explanations
+- **PDF** – Used for documentation and presentation of the final setup with screenshots and explanations

 ## 📄 Documentation & Screenshots
 Detailed screenshots of the implementation are included in PDF files inside the `Documentation` folder: